Summary

 What SQL Server licensing model to choose

-Please note that these recommendations are for SPLA and BYOL licensing, so it is implied that you have Software Assurance or subscription licenses as required by Flexible Virtualisation Benefit.
+Please note that these recommendations are for SPLA and BYOL licensing, so it is implied that you have Software Assurance or subscription licenses as required by the Flexible Virtualisation Benefit.

 Per-core is the only choice for SQL Server Enterprise and Web editions.
 But you may also consider it for SQL Server Standard: